anfractuosity/timeshifter/README.md

 # example

-Setup iptables rules based on the example file provided.
+Setup iptables rules based on the example_rules_single_computer.sh file provided.

 *N.B. once you’ve activated these iptables rules, then packets will not be sent out from the computer until you run the program below.*